-A missionary’s main priority is to let their neighbors know they love and care for them no matter the situation they are going through.
-Having a servant heart shows that they are giving their acts of service through the Lord’s wisdom and not for their own righteousness.
+A missionary’s priority is to let their neighbors know they love and care for them no matter the circumstances.
+Having a servant’s heart means they are giving through God’s wisdom and not for their righteousness.

-The book of Philippians states that a person with a selfish or egotistical demeanor does nothing for the Lord.
-Living in a life with humility and graciousness shows more importance to the Lord than the accomplishments that someone has done for another person.
+The Bible explains that a person with a selfish or egotistical demeanor does nothing for the Lord.
+Living a life of humility and graciousness is more important to God than a person’s accomplishments.

 Bring Love and Unity

-Christians all over the world are meant to love and forgive their enemies.
-Missionaries show the others who live on their field, about God’s truth.
-They bring a sense of hope back into their life through bringing friendship, communication, counseling, and love to the civilians there.
+Christians across the world are meant to love and forgive their enemies.
+Missionaries bring a sense of hope into communities through their friendship, communication, counsel, and love.

 Attributes of A Successful Missionary